LPT: Less-overfitting Prompt Tuning for Vision-Language Model: Abstract

 \section{Abstract}

-Existing prompt learning methods in Vision-Language Models (VLM) have effectively enhanced the transfer capability of VLM to downstream tasks, but they suffer from a significant decline in generalization due to severe overfitting.
-To address this issue, we propose a framework named \textbf{LOBG} for vision-language models.
-Specifically, we use CLIP to filter out fine-grained foreground information that might cause overfitting, thereby guiding prompts with basic visual concepts.
-To further mitigate overfitting, we developed a structural topology preservation (STP) loss at the feature level, which endows the feature space with overall plasticity, allowing effective reshaping of the feature space during optimization.
-Additionally, we employed hierarchical logit distilation (HLD) at the output level to constrain outputs, complementing STP at the output end.
-Extensive experimental results demonstrate that our method significantly improves generalization capability and alleviates overfitting compared to state-of-the-art approaches.
+Vision-language models (VLMs) have demonstrated exceptional generalization capabilities for downstream tasks.
+Due to its efficiency, prompt learning has gradually become a more effective and efficient method for transferring VLMs to downstream tasks, surpassing traditional fine-tuning methods.
+However, during the transfer process, these models are prone to severe overfitting, leading to a significant decline in generalization ability.
+To address this issue, we propose a framework named LPT, specifically designed for vision-language models.
+Specifically, we use CLIP to filter out fine-grained foreground information that may lead to overfitting, thereby guiding the prompts with basic visual concepts.
+Additionally, to further mitigate overfitting, we have developed a Structural Preservation (SP) constraint at the feature level, which aligns the model’s overall feature space structure with the frozen CLIP, endowing the feature space with overall plasticity and enabling effective reshaping of the feature space during optimization.
+Moreover, we employ Hierarchical Logit (HL) constraint at the output layer to constrain the overall class information in the output, complementing the role of SP at the output end.
+Extensive experiments across various benchmarks (from base-to-novel, cross-dataset transfer, and domain generalization) demonstrate that our approach significantly improves generalization capability and effectively alleviates overfitting compared to state-of-the-art methods.